puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/resource-claim-v1alpha3.md

       - **allocation.devices.config.source** (string), required

-        Source records whether the configuration comes from a class and thus is not something that a normal user would have been able to set or from a claim.
+        Source records whether the configuration comes from a class and thus is not something that a typical user would have been able to set or from a claim.

       - **allocation.devices.config.opaque** (OpaqueDeviceConfiguration)